 However, the Museum needed not only someone skilled in the lost art of cork model-making but also someone to provide the necessary information about precisely what should be modelled.
 A detailed engraving of the Model Room from c.1835 provided a starting point, along with two plans of Pompeii in 1820 that Soane acquired with the model, but the Museum team brought in Professor Valentin Kockel, one of the world’s foremost experts on cork models but also, by great good fortune, an archaeologist based in Germany who has spent many years studying and working at Pompeii, Dieter.
 The two worked together on the detailed design for the new half of the model to ensure that it was as accurate and close to Soane’s original as possible.

-Making the cork model TOP
+Making the cork model Back to top

 The making of a cork model begins with a solid cork block, the bark from a cork oak tree, which on the outer side is pitted with holes (this is the part from which corks for wine bottles are cut) but which on the inner side is much denser and smoother.